 End this section by stating your enthusiasm for the opportunity.
 This technique will influence the committee to consider your candidacy seriously.

 After finishing writing your personal statement, take enough time to edit or proofread it.
-Read it aloud to identify the following areas of improvements.
+Read it aloud to identify the following areas of improvement.

 - Spelling and grammar

 - Clear phrasing